2018 Summer Institute: Analysis of Ecological Momentary Assessment Data

 Venue: Penn State, University Park, PA

-The goal of this two-day workshop is to provide attendees with the theoretical background and applied skills necessary to identify and address innovative and interesting research questions in intensive longitudinal data streams such as daily diary and ecological momentary assessment (EMA) data using multilevel modeling (MLM) and time-varying effect modeling (TVEM).
-By the end of the workshop, participants will have fit several multilevel and time-varying effect models in SAS and will have had the opportunity to fit and interpret preliminary models using their own data.
+The goal of this two-day workshop was to provide attendees with the theoretical background and applied skills necessary to identify and address innovative and interesting research questions in intensive longitudinal data streams such as daily diary and ecological momentary assessment (EMA) data using multilevel modeling (MLM) and time-varying effect modeling (TVEM).
+By the end of the workshop, participants fit several multilevel and time-varying effect models in SAS and had the opportunity to fit and interpret preliminary models using their own data.

-Workshop time will be spent in lecture, software demonstrations, computer exercises, and discussion.
-At the workshop, participants will be provided with a hard copy of all lecture notes, select computer exercises and output, and suggested reading lists for future reference.
-SAS software will be used in the course, including native SAS procedures for analyzing multilevel models (PROC MIXED and PROC GLIMMIX) and the SAS TVEM macro, a downloadable supplement to SAS developed at the Penn State Methodology Center.
-Time will be reserved for participants to apply the concepts learned in class to their own data, and the presenters will be available for consultation during that period.
+Workshop time was spent in lecture, software demonstrations, computer exercises, and discussion.
+Participants were provided with a hard copy of all lecture notes, select computer exercises and output, and suggested reading lists for future reference.
+SAS software was used in the course, including native SAS procedures for analyzing multilevel models (PROC MIXED and PROC GLIMMIX) and the SAS TVEM macro, a downloadable supplement to SAS developed at the Penn State Methodology Center.
+Participants also applied the concepts learned in class to their own data, and the presenters were available for consultation during that period.

 Basic familiarity with linear and logistic regression and the SAS software will be helpful.

-Participants are strongly encouraged to bring a laptop so that they can conduct the computer exercises and analyze their own data.
-To conduct analyses at the workshop, SAS Version 9 for Windows must be installed on the laptop prior to arrival.
-In addition, approximately one week prior to the workshop participants will be sent an email requesting that they download the TVEM SAS macro suite.
-Participants must verify that any data use agreements permit them to bring their own data to the workshop.
-Simulated data will be made available to those who do not bring their own data.
+Participants were strongly encouraged to bring a laptop so that they can conduct the computer exercises and analyze their own data.
+To conduct analyses at the workshop, SAS Version 9 for Windows needed to be installed on the laptop prior to arrival.
+In addition, approximately one week prior to the workshop participants were sent an email requesting that they download the TVEM SAS macro suite.
+Participants needed to verify that any data use agreements permited them to bring their own data to the workshop.
+Simulated data was made available to those who do not bring their own data.